 Angela is a former English teacher turned marketing content specialist.
 Over the past 10 years, she’s developed marketing strategies to forge enduring bonds between B2B, B2C and SaaS companies and their clients through holistic education, effective communication, and captivating storytelling that moves audiences to act.

-Offer ends April 26, 2024, and is limited to prospective customers who sign an annual agreement before June 30, 2023.
-The $300 Amazon gift card will be emailed to the company owner or established representative within 4 weeks of signing the annual agreement.
+Offer ends December 24, 2024, and is limited to prospective customers who sign an annual agreement before December 31, 2024.
+Gift card will be emailed to the company owner or established representative within 4 weeks of signing the annual agreement.
 Offer may not be combined with any other offers and is limited to one (1) gift card per office.
 Offer is not available to current customers or to prospective customers or individuals that have participated in a Adit demo during the prior six (6) months.
 Recipient is responsible for all taxes and fees associated with receipt and/or use of the gift card as well as reporting the receipt of the gift card as required under applicable federal and state laws.
 Adit is not responsible for and will not replace the gift card if it is lost or damaged, is not used within any applicable timeframe, or is misused by the recipient.
 Adit is not responsible for any injury or damage to persons or property which may be caused, directly or indirectly, in whole or in part, from the recipient’s participation in the promotion or receipt or use of the gift card.
 Recipient agrees to indemnify, defend and hold harmless Adit from and against any and all claims, expenses, and liabilities (including reasonable attorney’s fees) arising out of or relating to a recipient’s participation in the promotion and/or recipient’s acceptance, use or misuse of the gift card.
 This offer is sponsored by Adit Communications, Inc. and is in no way sponsored, endorsed or administered by, or associated with Amazon.

 Cut your software bill by up to 60% when you merge everything your dental office needs to run under one roof.